elianalyst/Logistics-Optimization/README.md

 - SciPy.optimize (nonlinear optimization)

 ## Full Report
-To explore the optimization model, equations, and final recommendations, view the complete Jupyter Notebook.
+To explore the optimization model, equations, and final recommendations, check out the full [Logistics Optimization.ipynb](./Logistics%20Optimization.ipynb) notebook.

 You can also view the formal write-up for detailed methodology and business context.